linda5mith/microsnp/README.md

 The objective of this program is to find SNPs present for all species in a .bam file where a .bam file represents a subject’s metagenomic snapshot at a specific time point.
 It is a python wrapper around the command-line bcftools functions.
 Bcftools 1.7+ is required.

-It was originally written to leverage a complex experimental design consisting of over 80 samples for 15 subjects.
-Each subject had a number of .bam files which represented the different timepoints the samples were collected.

 When doing SNP calling or even working with .bam (samtools alignment files) there is a different file extension that is added/appended after every step in the pipeline.
 The core of the program is to find files with a specified file_extension and then perform a function on them.